yesvanthraja/transformers/README.md

-# transformers
+# Transformers

-This repository build solutions like text generation, text summarization using trasformer models.
+This repository build solutions like `text generation`, `text summarization` using trasformer models.